dry-rb/dry-web/README.md

   $ rake db:migrate
 ```

-After that you can run the specs from rodakase root:
+After that you can run the specs from dry-web root:

 ```
   $ bundle exec rspec